 These are a must-have if you want to make sure your clubs are kept safe.
 TSA designated locks are the only locks that are allowable for checked bags.
 The best golf travel bags will all have lockable zippers.
 There are many different options on the market.
 The "Forge" TSA locks have great reviews, are easy to use, made from high quality materials, and will let you know if your luggage has been inspected.

 Some additional thoughts and tips for airline travel to junior golf tournaments.

 - We highly recommend a high quality large umbrella or two.
 These can also be packed next to the driver in the golf bag.
-For added protection you can even tape the umbrella to the driver.
+For added protection you can even tape the umbrella to your driver.
 This serves in a similar fashion as the travel support rods above.
-Look for large (62"-68"), UV vented golf umbrellas such as this Procella golf umbrella.
+Look for large (62"-68"), UV vented golf umbrellas such as a players double canopy umbrella..

 - Always travel with a spare pair of junior golf shoes in case one pair gets wet, which often happens.
 Shoes and sneakers can be packed around the heads of the clubs in the golf travel bag to help protect the clubs even more.

 - Empty soft side coolers act as extra padding and should be packed into the club head end of the bag.